Cwantic/Documentation/Structure/Specification/index.md

 ![Image](../../Images/Structure3.jpg)

-The specification tool let you define the current beam section and material.
+The specification tool lets you define the current beam section and material.

 You can define one or more **specification** by clicking the **Data** button.